Skip to main page content

 Tunnel construction

-The enormous 2,000 tonne machines were built in a factory by world-leading German tunnelling specialists Herrenknecht.
+The enormous 2,000 tonne tunnel boring machines were built in a factory by world-leading German tunnelling specialists Herrenknecht.
 After completion the machines were disassembled before beginning their long journey to England.
-They were reassembled at our contractor’s main site to the west of London, just inside the M25.
-On arrival at site they were assembled by the entrance to the tunnels, where a specially prepared head wall allowed them to safely begin their excavation.
+On arrival at site, they were reassembled by the entrance to the tunnels, where a specially prepared head wall allowed them to safely begin their excavation.

-Designed specifically for the geology of the Chilterns, each machine is a self-contained underground factory, digging the tunnel, lining it with concrete wall segments and grouting them into place as it moves forward.
-A crew of 17 operatives keep the machines running, working in shifts and supported by over 100 people on at the main compound, managing the logistics and maintaining the smooth progress of the tunnelling operation.
+Designed specifically for the geology of the Chilterns, each machine is a self-contained underground factory; digging the tunnel, lining it with concrete wall segments and grouting them into place as it moves forward.
+A crew of 17 operatives keep the machines running, working in shifts, and supported by over 100 people at the main compound, managing the logistics and maintaining the smooth progress of the tunnelling operation.

 Each of the separate northbound and southbound tunnels will require 56,000 precision engineered, fibre-reinforced concrete wall segments – which are all being made at the south portal of the tunnel, next to the M25.